emmywritescode/Datakliq-ATM-Performance-and-Maintenance-Dashboard/README.md

 # Datakliq ATM Usage and Performance Optimization
 ![](intro.jpg)
 ## Introduction
 This is a SQL & Power BI project on a fictional financial dataset of a retail bank's ATM facilities across five states in Nigeria.
-The goal of the project is to understand the usage, performance and maintenance metrics of the ATM facilities in order to devise an optimization strategy.
+The goal of the project is to understand the usage, performance and maintenance metrics of the ATM facilities to devise an optimization strategy.
 ## Problem statement
 Management wants to understand ATM usage patterns, downtime assessment and transaction success rate.
 Among what management wants to determine are:
 - Peak hours/days of ATM usage.
 - Locations experiencing the highest ATM traffic.
 - Seasonal trends in ATM usage.
 - ATM Downtime frequency.
-- Locations experiencing higher transaction failure rate.
+- Locations experiencing higher transaction failure rates.
 ## Skills demonstrated
 The following SQL skills were incorporated into this project:
 - Data manipulation and modification with SQL (INSERT INTO, UPDATE).